valpo/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 ## Loading and preprocessing the data
-Loading the data from my github repo, and converting date values into POXIXct date format.
+Loading the data from my github repo, and converting date values into POSIXct date format.

 ```r
 temp <- tempfile()